-Similarly to the stance adopted above, the DfE's statutory guidance requires that governing bodies ensure that the school's policy is crystal clear.
+Similarly, to the stance adopted above, the DfE's statutory guidance requires that governing bodies ensure that the school's policy is crystal clear.
 It needs to set out how complaints concerning the support provided to pupils with medical conditions may be made and how they will be handled.

 Should parents or pupils be dissatisfied with the support provided they should discuss their concerns directly with the school.
-If, for whatever reason, this does not resolve the issue, they may make a formal complaint via the school's existing complaints procedure which is available on the school website.
+If, for whatever reason, this does not resolve the issue, they may make a formal complaint via the school's existing complaints procedure.
+This can be found within the 'policies' section of the school website.